15 Best Salad Greens to Grow Indoors

 wildflourskitchen

-A popular low-calorie vegetable for reducing weight and improving digestive health.
-Growing it in pots is not only possible, but celery grown in containers can be easily transported from place to place, to ensure an ideal temperature.
+Celery is perfect for reducing weight (It’s low on calories).
 This crunchy salad green requires a consistent dose of water to stay healthy.
-Other than using organic fertilizer and maintaining the temperature below 23 degrees Celsius, there is nothing you have to do but wait for those tasty stalks to mature!
+Other than using organic fertilizer and maintaining the temperature below 23°C (73°F), there is nothing you have to do to grow these!

 3. Kale